-So spoke the Vatican Council of 1869-70.
-It is over against such an absolutist and authoritarian view of the church that Lutheranism generally stakes out its position.
+It is over against an absolutist and authoritarian view of the Church, as examplified in the decrees of the First Vatican Council, that Lutheranism generally stakes out its position on authority in the Church.
 One thing we are all sure of is that we do not hold theoretically or doctrinally to such a position.
-We are also careful in our statements to reject the pre-suppositions upon which such a view is predicated, namely, a qualitative distinction between clergy and laity and the assumption that there is an unbroken line of succession from Christ through the apostolate to the existing clerical order.
-We also affirm that our primary authority is the Scripture and that all other authority in the church is subordinate to that.
+We are also careful in our statements to reject the presuppositions upon which such a view is predicated, namely, a qualitative distinction between clergy and laity and the assumption that there is a unbroken line of succession from Christ through the apostolate to the existing clerical order.

+We also all affirm that our primary authority is the Scripture and that all other authority in the Church is subordinate to that.
 We therefore assign only relative authority to ecclesiastical organization or to statements made by councils or synods or assemblies.
-We are reminded of Luther's insistence that, "Popes and councils can and do err".
-(Lutherans have traditionally made a distinction between the Scripture as norma normans and the statements of the church as norma normata.)
+We are reminded of Luther's insistence that popes and councils can and do err.
+(Lutherans have traditionally made a distinction between the Scripture as norma normans and the statements of the Church as norma normata.)
 Further, in affirming the Reformation doctrine of the priesthood of believers, Lutherans generally tend to see a functional rather than a qualitative separation between clergy and lay.

-In spite of these elements which, since the Reformation, have been held in common within Protestantism the fact remains that there are substantial differences among us with respect to the way in which we both understand and practice the exercise of authority in the church.
-The paper is divided into three sections: I. The concept of authority in the Lutheran Church, II.
-The authority and purpose of confessional statements, III.
-The nature of authority.
+In spite of these elements which, since the Reformation, have been held in common within Protestantism the fact remains that there are substantial differences among us with respect to the way in which we both understand and practice the exercise of authority in the Church.